keenbytes/keenbytes/README.md

 ### Hello, 👋

-I'm a Software and Infrastructure Engineer and my journey in the world of computing began in 1992, fostering a deep-seated enthusiasm for technology.
-This extensive adventure has endowed me with a broad understanding of the multifaceted nature of IT systems development.
-However, it's writing software that gives me the greatest joy.
+I'm a Software and Infrastructure Engineer and my journey in the world of computing began in 1992, fostering a deep-seated enthusiasm for technology and writing software.

 My current endeavors include:
 - 🔭 Variety of innovative Web3 projects